harunhurtic/artefactintelligence/README.md

 📱 Try Out The Proof-of-Concept Here: https://artefactintelligence.hurtic.net

+🎓 Academic Context:

+This application was developed as part of a Master’s Thesis.
+Title: "Artefact Intelligence: Using AI to Enhance Museum Visitor Engagement Through Personalized Artefact Descriptions", Author: Harun Hurtic, Institution: NTNU – Norwegian University of Science and Technology, Year: 2025.

+📖 Read the Thesis Here: (Link to be added here in the future).

 🧠 How It Works:

 1. Visitors begin by answering a short profiling questionnaire.